giosali/ini.h/docs/api/file/constructors.md

 | [File(std::ifstream&)](constructors.md#filestdifstream) | Initializes an instance of the [File](file.md) class and reads and deserializes an input file stream. |
 | [File(const std::string&)](constructors.md#fileconst-stdstring) | Initializes an instance of the [File](file.md) class and deserializes a [string](https://en.cppreference.com/w/cpp/string/basic_string). |

+## Remarks

+These constructors are not intended to be used directly by the caller.
+The caller should rely on the [load](../load.md) and [open](../open.md) functions instead.

 ## File()

 Initializes an instance of the [File](file.md) class.